hangy/OtelArchitecture/README.md

 ## Configure OpenTelemetry Collector to use token auth

 Below is an example snippet adapted from `dev/AppHost/collector-with-token-auth.yaml`.
-The important parts are the `oidc` extension (configured with `issuer_url`, `audience`, and claim mappings) and using `auth: authenticator: oidc` on the receiver endpoints so the collector will validate tokens presented by clients.
+Note the following changes compared to older examples:

+- The token service is configured with a collection of allowed audiences (`Oidc:Audiences`).
+- When requesting a token clients MUST provide a `client_id` parameter; the issued token will be valid for that single audience (the `aud` claim will contain exactly one value).

 ### collector configuration snippet